Azure/azure-kusto-parquet-conv/README.md

 The clone of this repository presents in this repository under `arrow-rs` directory.
 The file `KUSTO.patch` contains all custom patches applied on the original `arrow-rs` code.

+(In addition, some fake AWS secrets must be removed from `arrow-rs/object_store/src/aws/credential.rs` test code, to avoid false positive alerts from security scanner).

 # Building

 `cargo build --release`